YBZh/OpenOOD-VLM/README.md

 This repository release the **official codes** of our works on out-of-distribution detection with **Vision-Language Models**.
 We also reproduce some representative methods for reference.

-**The code is well organized, therefore you can easily develop new algorithms by modifies ONLY ONE python file!!**
+**The code is well organized, therefore you can easily develop new algorithms by modifying ONLY ONE python file!!**

 ## 🔥 News
 - **20 Mar, 2026**: [TANL](https://arxiv.org/pdf/2603.25250) is accepted by CVPR 2026, you can easily reproduce our results with [Bash](scripts/ood/TANL)